Ernst Graf zu Reventlow

 Ernst Christian Einar Ludvig Detlev, Graf zu Reventlow (18 August 1869 – 21 November 1943) was a German naval officer, journalist and Nazi politician.
+A conservative aristocrat and a German nationalist, he was a member of several right-wing parties before transferring his allegiance to Adolf Hitler and the Nazi Party in 1927.
+He was a long-serving deputy in the Reichstag of the Weimar Republic and Nazi Germany from 1924 until his death.

-Early life
+Family and early life

-Ernst Christian Einar Ludvig Detlev, Graf (Count) zu Reventlow was born at Husum, Schleswig-Holstein, the son of Ludvig Christian Detlev Frederik, Graf zu Reventlow (6 January 1824 - 14 June 1893), a Danish nobleman, and Emilie Julie Anna Louise Rantzau (19 April 1834 - 19 November 1905).
-His younger sister was Fanny zu Reventlow (1871-1918), the "Bohemian Countess" of Schwabing.
-Reventlow embarked upon a career in the German Imperial Navy, reaching the rank of lieutenant commander, before his marriage to a Frenchwoman, Marie-Gabrielle-Blanche d'Allemont [de Broutillot] (19 September 1873 - 15 April 1937), forced him to resign his commission.
-Reventlow married Blanche on 14 March 1895 in Altona, Hamburg, Germany.
-He became a free-lance writer on naval issues, and later general politics.
+Ernst Christian Einar Ludvig Detlev, Graf (Count) zu Reventlow was born at Husum, Schleswig-Holstein, the son of Ludvig Christian Detlev Frederik, Graf zu Reventlow (1824–1893), a Danish nobleman, and Emilie Julie Anna Louise Rantzau (1834–1905).
+His younger sister was Fanny zu Reventlow (1871–1918), the "Bohemian Countess" of Schwabing.

+After graduating from secondary school, Reventlow embarked upon a career in the German Imperial Navy in 1888, reaching the rank of Kapitänleutnant, before his marriage to a Frenchwoman, Marie-Gabrielle-Blanche d'Allemont [de Broutillot] (1873 – 1937), forced him to resign his commission in 1899.
+He moved to Central America to seek his fortune as a planter before returning to Germany in 1905.
+At that time, he became a free-lance writer on naval issues, and later general politics.
+At the Reichstag elections of 1907 and 1912, he ran unsuccessfully as a candidate of the far right-wing German Social Party.
+He was a member of the leadership of the Pan-German League and was a strong supporter of German colonial policy.
+He also served as editor-in-chief of the Alldeutsche Blätter from 1908 to 1914.

 First World War

 During the First World War, Reventlow was an editorial writer on the Deutsche Tageszeitung and advocated extreme ruthlessness, particularly in submarine warfare.
-He accused United States Ambassador James W. Gerard of being a British spy, but assailed Zimmermann for the plot to form an alliance between Mexico and Japan against the United States.
+He accused United States Ambassador James W. Gerard of being a British spy, but assailed Arthur Zimmermann for the plot to form an alliance between Mexico and Japan against the United States.
 He furiously attacked Germany's leaders for yielding to the United States' demands for respect of its rights after the sinking of the Lusitania, and the Tageszeitung was suspended on 25 June 1915.
-In 1916, for an attack on Chancellor Bethmann Hollweg, accusing him of misleading Hindenburg, Reventlow was sued for defamation.
+In 1916, for an attack on Chancellor Bethmann Hollweg, accusing him of misleading Paul von Hindenburg, Reventlow was sued for defamation.

 Reventlow was highly critical of the policies of Kaiser Wilhelm II and later of the Weimar Republic.
-In 1920 he founded his own newspaper, Der Reichswart (“Guardian of the Realm”), which was published until his death.
+In 1920 he founded his own newspaper, Der Reichswart ("Guardian of the Realm"), which he published until his death.